-- Key and Related Concepts are big ideas, which form the basis of teaching and learning in the MYP.
-They ensure breadth and depth in the curriculum and promote learning within and across traditional disciplines. - Global Contexts provide shared starting points for inquiry into what it means to be internationally-minded, framing a curriculum that promotes multilingualism, intercultural understanding and global engagement. - Approaches to Teaching and Learning, a unifying thread throughout all MYP subject groups, are skills which help students manage their own learning.
-They provide a foundation for success in further education and the world beyond the classroom. - Service As Action involves clear learning outcomes that grow from students' participation in local and global communities. - The Community Project gives students in Year 3 (Grade 8) the opportunity to develop awareness of needs in various communities and to address those needs through service learning.
-It engages them in a sustained and in-depth inquiry, leading to service as action in the community - The Personal Project, for students completing the programme in Year 5 (Grade 10), is a culminating experience in which students apply their approaches to learning skills to complete an extended, self-directed piece of work.
+- Concepts are big ideas, which form the basis of teaching and learning in the MYP.
+They ensure breadth and depth in the curriculum and promote learning within and across traditional disciplines. - Global Contexts provide shared starting points for inquiry into what it means to be internationally-minded, framing a curriculum that promotes multilingualism, intercultural understanding and global engagement. - Approaches to Teaching are strategies, skills, and attitudes that support learning by encouraging inquiry, collaboration, conceptual understanding and the development of critical thinking across all subjects. - Approaches to Learning, a unifying thread throughout all MYP subject groups, are skills which help students manage their own learning.
+They provide a foundation for success in further education and the world beyond the classroom. - Community Engagement involves clear learning outcomes that grow from students' participation in local and global communities. - The Community Project gives students in Year 3 (Grade 8) the opportunity to develop awareness of needs in various communities and to address those needs through service learning.
+It engages them in a sustained and in-depth inquiry, leading to Community Engagement in the community - The Personal Project, for students completing the programme in Year 5 (Grade 10), is a culminating experience in which students apply their approaches to learning skills to complete an extended, self-directed piece of work.
 This required component provides opportunities for creative and truly personal demonstrations of learning. - Interdisciplinary Learning takes place between different subject groups, as well as between different disciplines within a subject group.
 This kind of learning encourages broader perspectives on complex issues and encourages deeper levels of analysis and synthesis.
 Interdisciplinary connections must be meaningful.